symfony/symfony-docs/book/doctrine.rst

         fields:
             # A string field length 255 that cannot be null
             # (reflecting the default values for the "length" and *nullable* options)
-            # type attribute is necessary in yaml definitions
+            # type attribute is necessary in YAML definitions
             name:
                 type: string